Strongly Recommended Courses

 The Law College offers opportunities for students to focus on an area of special interest – a field in which the student anticipates developing a career interest.
 These areas in some cases permit study of specialized subjects, such as environmental law or family law.
 In evaluating whether to pursue a focus area, the student should bear in mind that it is difficult to predict one’s ultimate career path.

 While it is certainly possible to build a balanced program and pursue a focus area as well, students should bear in mind that career plans often change.
 The benefits of a balanced program of study will be lifelong, whether a lawyer finds his or her niche in law school and sticks with it, or changes emphases several times during the process of maturation and career development.
 A strong set of law school subjects is helpful in launching a career and in sustaining it over years of transition and growth.
 Although it is possible to attain a balanced curriculum while pursuing a focus area careful planning is essential.

-* Courses in bold are especially recommended for careful consideration by the student.
+* Courses are especially recommended for careful consideration by the student.

 Revised February 26, 2016